Updated August 24, 2018

 As we organized our first 1961-1962 University of Kentucky Wildcat Football Class Reunion, we began gathering information.
 Questionnaires were mailed to our teammates and information gathering began.

 Concerns about teammates reported experiences 50 Years Ago began to accumulate as teammates returned information for the Reunion.

 We realized our teammates suffered morbidity and mortality from the reports submitted.
 That prompted us to survey our 1961-1962 University of Kentucky Football Team.
+Some widows and family answered for deceased teammates.
+Only a handful of teammates out of 48 were never found and mailed.
 Frank Deford, Sports Illustrated reporter, said from his recollection, it was the “first study of its kind”.

 The result was “A Longitudinal and Retrospective Study of The Impact of Coaching Behaviors on the 1961-1962 University of Kentucky Football Wildcats”, Kay Collier McLaughlin, Ph.D., Micheal B. Minix Sr. M.D., Twila Minix, R.N., Jim Overman, Scott Brogdon.

 Thus began our research group’s mission to discover the circumstances and pathology that compelled Charlie Bradshaw and his assistants to the vile, tyrannical, brutal, abusive, abnormal Coaching Behaviors that they manifest during 1962.